Nicademus82/Icarus-Mods/README.md

 # Icarus-Overhaul Mod
 Dropship loadout increased to 35 slots.

-Shengong O2 tank and canteen come pre-filled before every mission
+Shengong O2 tank and canteen come pre-filled before every mission.

-Increased stack size on almost everything
+Increased stack size on almost everything.

-Arrows, ammo, electronics, epoxy, resin, tree sap all craft in lots of 5
+Arrows, ammo, electronics, epoxy, resin, tree sap all craft in lots of 5.

-Workshop Biofuel has 50L of fuel
+Workshop Biofuel has 50L of fuel.

+Workshop arrow bundles all come as full 100 stacks upon consuming.

 Biofuel Generator now has a power network of 20,000 & Solar Panel now has a power network of 10,000.

-All envirosuits now have 2 modual slots
+All envirosuits now have 2 modual slots.

-Inarus & first cohort envirosuits have 4 modual slots, +100 maximum stamina, & +50% stamina regeneration
+Inarus & first cohort envirosuits have 4 modual slots, +100 maximum stamina, & +50% stamina regeneration.

+Tweaked a few stats on backpacks, & moduals.

-Larkwell arrows craftable on fabricator
+Larkwell arrows craftable on fabricator.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------